Helsinki Fintastic

-Team Fintastic are a junior-level synchronized skating team from Helsinki, Finland, representing the figure skating club Helsingin Taitoluisteluklubi (HTK).
+Helsinki Fintastic are a junior-level synchronized skating team from Helsinki, Finland, representing the figure skating club Helsingin Taitoluisteluklubi (HTK).
 They are the most successful junior team in the world.
 Team Fintastic are the 2023, 2022 and 2020 World Junior Champions, five-time world silver medalists (2013, 2015, 2017, 2024 and 2025) and have eight victories at the Junior World Challenge Cup, with seven consecutive victories from 2007 to 2014.